ashp-banner

 Breakout Sessions

 Breakout sessions (65 minutes) will be held in the mornings and afternoons throughout the conference.
-Four categories are available: Topic Presentations, Panel Discussions, Program Descriptions and Research Reports.
-All breakout presenters will be recognized on their name tags as a conference speaker.
+Four categories are available: Topic Presentations, Panel Discussions, Case Studies and Research Reports.
+All breakout presenters will be recognized on their name tags as conference speakers.

 Topic Presentations